dy/watr/readme.md

 > tiny WAT compiler

-Main purpose is happy-path wat compiler at minimal size, providing a way to map human-readable WAT to binary.
+Main purpose is happy-path wat compiler at minimal size, providing a way to map unambiguous WAT to binary.
-It doesn't support legacy constructs, aliases, custom secions and many other edge-cases.
+It doesn't support legacy aliases, custom secions, inline imports/exports and other edge-cases.
 For that use wabt.
 It can be used as intermediate layer for compilation from hi-level languages, eg. [sonl](https://github.com/audio-lab/sonl).
 Based on [subscript](https://github.com/spectjs/subscript).